LAKEWOOD CENTER

 Lakewood, California

 Lakewood, California was a west coast counterpart of the gigantic Levittown developments of New York, Pennsylvania and New Jersey.
 At Lakewood, the transition from lima bean fields to a major, big city suburb was made in less than 5 years.
-Built on 3,500 acres -which comprised the Montana Ranch- this moderne metropolis was developed by S. Mark Taper, Ben Weingart and Louis Boyar.
+Built on 3,500 acres -which comprised the Montana Ranch- this moderne metropolis was developed by S. Mark Taper, Ben Weingart and Louis H. Boyar.

 The first residents moved into the housing development -originally known as Lakewood Park- on July 8, 1951.
-By 1953, over 17,000 tract houses had been built.
+By 1953, 17,500 tract houses had been built.
 Lakewood became the largest area in the nation to incorporate as a city, on April 16, 1954.
 At this time, it was the 16th-largest municipality in the Golden State.

 As with many of America's post-war planned communities, a suburban-type shopping center would serve as the downtown district.
 LAKEWOOD CENTER was situated on a 259-acre tract, located 21 miles southeast of downtown Los Angeles.
 The open-air complex was designed by Albert C. Martin, I. Herman Kanner and the Skidmore, Owings & Merrill firm.
 It was developed by a joint venture of Joseph K. Eichenbaum, S. Mark Taper, Ben Weingart, Louis Boyar and the Prudential Insurance Company of America.